Mayank Agarwal to join Indian Test squad in England as cover for Rohit

 The 31-year-old Agarwal had missed out on making the 15-man squad for the game, starting July 1, but an opportunity has come his way as KL Rahul got injured just ahead of the South Africa series and now Rohit has contracted infection.

+"The All-India Senior Selection Committee has added Mayank Agarwal to India's Test squad for the rescheduled fifth Test as cover for captain Rohit Sharma, who tested positive for COVID-19.
+Mayank has left for the UK and will link up with the squad in Birmingham," said the BCCI in a statement.

-"Mayank is flying today as a cover for Rohit and if need be will be available for the Test match as UK Covid protocols don't require any quarantine period on landing if RT PCR test is negative," a BCCI source told PTI.
+A BCCI source added: "If needed he be will be available for the Test match as UK Covid protocols don't require any quarantine period on landing if RT PCR test is negative."

 The fifth Test against England is from last year's incomplete series which got spilled to this season due to an outbreak of COVID-19 in the Indian camp.